Betterment/test_track_rails_client/README.md

 end
 ```

 The `test_track_visitor`'s `ab` method provides a convenient way to do two-way splits.
-The optional second argument is used to tell `ab` which variant is the "true" variant.
-If no second argument is provided, the "true" variant is assumed to be `true`, which is convient for splits that have variants of `true` and `false`. `ab` can be easily used in an if statement.
+The `true_variant` option is used to tell `ab` which variant is the "true" variant.
+If no `true_variant` option is provided, the "true" variant is assumed to be `true`, which is convient for splits that have variants of `true` and `false`. `ab` can be easily used in an if statement.

 ```ruby
 # "button_color" split with "blue" and "red" variants